 Oats, brown rice, and rye flour promote an increase in good cholesterol and help your body eliminate bad cholesterol and triglycerides.

-- We recommend you consume these grains every day as part of a main meal or as a snack.
+- We recommend that you consume whole grains every day as part of your main meal or as a snack.

 Are you concerned about your cardiovascular health?
 Do you want to keep your cholesterol levels under control?

-Remember that in addition to eating these foods to increase good cholesterol levels, you should also avoid any refined and processed foods, as well as any foods that will increase your bad cholesterol levels.
+Then remember to eat these foods to increase good cholesterol levels.
+You should also avoid any refined and processed foods, as well as any foods that increase bad cholesterol levels.